MichielHegemans/dhive/README.md

 # [dhive](https://github.com)

+## THIS IS A QUICK TSCONFIG REWRITE THAT REMOVES BROWERSIFY SUPPORT TO REDUCE BUNDLED SIZE

 Robust hive client library that runs in both node.js and the browser.

 Needs test net urls, chain id